Consumer Medicine Information

 The above list includes serious side effects that may require medical attention.
-Serious side effects are rare.
+Serious

 fast, slow or irregular heart beat

-signs of an allergic reaction such as skin rash, itching or hives; swelling of the face, lips, tongue or other parts of the
+swelling of the face, lips, tongue or other parts of the body

 The above list includes very serious side effects.
 You may need urgent medical attention

 or hospitalisation.
 These side effects are rare.

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

-Other side effects not listed above may also occur in some patients.
+Other side effects not listed above may also occur in some people.

-After using Noten
+After using NOTEN

 Keep your tablets in the pack until it is time to take them.